Package ch.bailu.gtk.glib

 the same #GBytes instead of @bytes.
 This allows consumers to simplify the

-usage of #GBytes when asynchronously writing to streams.
+usage of #GBytes when asynchronously writing to streams.- Parameters:

 Unreferences the bytes, and returns a new mutable #GByteArray containing